spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 ```

-## Using two applications
+## Using Two Applications

-In this step we will create and register a a new source application combines the functionality of the two applications in the Stream, `http | transformer`, into one application.
+In this step, we create and register a a new source application that combines the functionality of the two applications in the Stream (`http | transformer`) into one application.
-We will then deploy the new stream and verify that the output of is the same as in the previous example.
+We then deploy the new stream and verify that the output of is the same as in the previous example.

-The new source application is called `http-transformer` and imports the http source applications configuration and defines two `java.util.Function`'s as Spring Beans.
+The new source application is called `http-transformer` and imports the `http` source application's configuration and defines two `java.util.Function` instances as Spring Beans.
+The following listing shows the source for this application:

 ```java
 @SpringBootApplication